Iota Sagittarii

 Iota Sagittarii (Iota Sgr, ι Sagittarii, ι Sgr) is a star in the zodiac constellation of Sagittarius.
 With an apparent visual magnitude of +4.118, it is bright enough to be viewed with the naked eye.
 Based upon an annual parallax shift of 17.94 mas as seen from Earth, this star is located 182 light years from the Sun.
 It is moving away from the Earth with a radial velocity of +35.8 km/s.

 This is a probable astrometric binary, based upon proper motion data collected during the Hipparcos mission.
 The visible component shows the spectrum of an evolved K-type giant or bright giant star with a stellar classification of K0 II-III.
 The measured angular diameter, after correction for limb darkening, is 2.32±0.02 mas.
-At an estimated distance of this star, this yields a physical size of about 14 times the radius of the Sun.
-It has 1.4 times the mass of the Sun and is radiating 87 times the Sun's luminosity from its photosphere at an effective temperature of about 4,594 K.
+At an estimated distance of this star, this yields a physical size of about 15 times the radius of the Sun.
+It has 1.4 times the mass of the Sun and is radiating 87 times the Sun's luminosity from its enlarged photosphere at an effective temperature of about 4,594 K.